Gutfeld!: Format and segments

-The show was modeled after traditional late-night talk shows, with the opening segment beginning with the host delivering a monologue, followed by the performance of various comedy sketches by the cast, and concluding with Gutfeld interviewing two guests, who are typically comedians, political commentators and Fox News personalities, along with show regulars Kat Timpf (a libertarian writer and blogger) and Tyrus (a professional wrestler and former bodyguard for celebrities).
+The show has five blocks, with commercial breaks in between each one.
+The show starts off with a monologue, and after introducing all the panelists, Gutfeld asks the panelists questions relating to the monologue.
+On Fridays, the panelists are introduced at the start of the show, and then there is a segment called "Greg's Leftovers", where Gutfeld reads jokes that were not used in the show for the week.
+The last block is "A Story in Five Words", where there is a news story summarized in five words.
+Other blocks may be local news, where panelists share news stories from where they are from, the audience decides the story, where two stories are told and whichever one gets bigger applause wins and gets to be the topic of the block, "Mailing It In" (only on Fridays), where Gutfeld reads questions from fans and he and the panelists answer the question, "Greg’s Animal Friends", where the panelists each select an animal related video to share, and "Mock It And Move On", where Gutfeld introduces two unusual or outrageous news stories or events and gets each of the panelists to analyze it, often in a comedic or sarcastic manner.

 When asked how he was discovered for the show, Tyrus said, "I was just messing around on Twitter one day and I said to Greg about one of the jokes on his show, 'I got it.
 It took me a minute but I got it.'
 He said, 'You know I've watched you.
 You're a pretty funny guy.
 Have you ever thought about coming on and doing the show?'
 I was like, 'Are you serious?!'
 He was like, 'Yeah, I'll give you a shot.'"

-Guest hosts for the show include Dana Perino, Tyrus, Kat Timpf, Tom Shillue and Jimmy Failla.

-Cast and panelists

-When the show debuted in 2015, the cast originally included: the host Greg Gutfeld, panelists Kat Timpf and Joanne Nosuchinsky, producer and writer Gene Nelson, executive producer and announcer Tom O'Connor, and comedian Tom Shillue.
-After Nosuchinsky left at the end of 2016, Tyrus replaced her.
-When the show moved to weeknights in 2021, guests Joe Machi, Joe DeVito and Emily Compagno joined as frequent panelists.
-In 2022, comedian Jamie Lissow joined as a frequent panelist, after stand-up comedian Joe Machi was seen less on the show as he embarked on a comedy tour.
-Machi now makes occasional appearances on the show.